roderpad/roderpad/README.md

 [![Header](https://github.com/roderpad/roderpad/blob/afe5a9c5375bfedb0a67a896165a7d09ae81650b/readme_header.png "Click to goto my website")](https://padenroder.com/aboutme/)

 # <img src="https://github.com/roderpad/roderpad/blob/e5dae10ded91da953363f001b8cdb8c7a958f2e2/readme-IntroGif.gif">
-My name is Paden and I'm a tech development & process engineer.
-I'm originally from Iowa, currently between living in the Portland Area or Bay Area (depending on the day) working at Intel.
+My name is Paden and I'm an applied physicist, software engineer, nanotech engineer, and process development engineer.
+I'm currently working as a data scientist / machine learning / AI engineer for Intel Corporation with a focus on creating ML utilities to leverage factory data to identify yield-impacting process issues and drive process development.
+At the end of the day, I really just enjoy tackling challenging problems with others who share my passion; be it hardware, software, or theory.
+I'm originally from Iowa (Go Hawks!), currently living in Palo Alto.
 You can find me on Twitter, LinkedIn, or occasionally on Twitch.
 [![Twitter][1.2]][1] [![LinkedIn][2.2]][2] [![Twitch][3.2]][3]

 <!-- Icons -->